-Tesla's Musk nears deadline to respond to SEC contempt bid
+Tesla's Musk nears deadline to respond to U.S. SEC contempt bid

 A disclosure controls committee, made up of board members Brad Buss, Antonio Gracias and James Murdoch, was tasked with overseeing compliance with the new policy.

-Reporting By Alexandria Sage; Editing by Meredith Mazzilli
+Reporting By Alexandria Sage in San Francisco and Sonam Rai in Bengaluru; Editing by Meredith Mazzilli, Bernard Orr